-This is Dr. Clark’s second year serving as a sign language interpreter at Children of Peace.
+This is Dr. Clark’s third year serving as a sign language interpreter at Children of Peace.
 In addition to providing interpreting services for our students who are deaf or hard of hearing, Dr. Clark also teaches sign language to students in grades 3-8.

 School Support Staff

 Bertha Williams Everett

 Catherine Escoto has been a teacher at Children of Peace School for 17 years.
 In addition to teaching our Pre-K students, Ms. Escoto also serves as volleyball coach.
 She has a Bachelor’s degree in Early Childhood Education from St. Xavier University.